Comba92/nen-emulator/README.md

 ## Compatibility
 The emulator supports mostly all the basic NES features you'd expect from a NES emulator.
-- [x] The emulator is cycle accurate.
+- [x] The emulator is [cycle accurate](https://www.nesdev.org/wiki/Accuracy).
 A list of tests coverage is avaible [here](https://github.com/Comba92/nen-emulator/blob/master/tests/TESTS_COVERAGE.md).
+- [x] The [6502 CPU](https://www.nesdev.org/wiki/CPU) is emulated with most of its quirks.

-- [x] The PPU is emulated as a pixel renderer, and emulates the LoopyRegister behaviour.
-This means it draws pixels to a framebuffer in the same way it draws in a CRT.
+- [x] The PPU is emulated as a pixel renderer, and emulates the [LoopyRegister behaviour](https://www.nesdev.org/wiki/PPU_scrolling#PPU_internal_registers).
-- [x] The pixel fethcer is emulated only for the backrounds.
+- [x] The [pixel fethcer](https://www.nesdev.org/wiki/PPU_rendering) is emulated only for the backrounds.
 Object sprites are all fetched in one go, then mixed with the backround pixels one by one.
-- [x] The APU is fully emulated.
+- [x] The [APU](https://www.nesdev.org/wiki/APU) channels are all fully emulated.

-- [x] PAL games and speeds are supported.
+- [x] PAL games are supported.
-- [x] Games with tricky and obscure behaviour run correctly, except for one or two exceptions.
-For more information: https://www.nesdev.org/wiki/Tricky-to-emulate_games
+- [x] Games with [tricky and obscure behaviour](https://www.nesdev.org/wiki/Tricky-to-emulate_games) run correctly, except for one or two exceptions.
+For more information:
 - [x] BATTLETOADS & BATTLETOADS 2 RUN!
-- [x] MMC3 four screen mirroring
+- [x] All [nametable mirrorings](https://www.nesdev.org/wiki/Mirroring) are supported.

-- [x] iNes and NES2.0 headers are supported.
+- [x] [iNes](https://www.nesdev.org/wiki/INES) and [NES2.0](https://www.nesdev.org/wiki/NES_2.0) headers are supported.
 - [x] Saving/loading of battery RAM when the game is changed or the emulator is closed.
 - [x] Savestates
 - [ ] Headerless games are not supported.

+### Games compatibility list
+I haven't kept track of a game compatibility list, but most of the development was driven by testing random games and beign sure they could boot, and run correctly for a minute or two.
+Right now, most games I've tried, popular and what not, are all running correctly.
+You are free to try some games and inform me about any issue!

 ### Supported Mappers
 #### The most popular